kukicado/gatsby-mongodb-article/article/article.md

 ## GatsbyJS Secret Sauce: GraphQL

-If you were paying attention to your Terminal window while GatsbyJS was building and starting up the development server you may have also noticed a message saying that you can navigate to `localhost:8000/___graphql` to explore your site's data and schema.
+If you were paying attention to your Terminal window while GatsbyJS was building and starting up the development server you may have also noticed a message saying that you can navigate to `localhost:8000/___graphql` to explore your sites data and schema.
 Good eye!
 If you haven't, that's ok, let's navigate to this page as well and make sure that it loads and works correctly.

 ![GraphiQL UI](./images/graphiql.png)

-GraphiQl is a powerful user interface for working with GraphQL schemas, which is what GatsbyJS generates for us when we run `gatsby develop`.
+[GraphiQL](https://github.com/graphql/graphiql) is a powerful user interface for working with GraphQL schemas, which is what GatsbyJS generates for us when we run `gatsby develop`.
 All of our websites content, including pages, images, components, and so on become queryable.
 This API is automatically generated by Gatsby's build system, we just have to learn how to use it to our advantage.

 If we look at the **Explorer** tab in the GraphiQL interface, we'll see the main queries for our API.
 Let's run a simple query to see what our current content looks like.
 The query we'll run is: